lucasmence/pitchula/README.md

 <div>Project logo icon and country flags made by <a href="https://www.freepik.com/" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" 			    title="Flaticon">www.flaticon.com</a> is licensed by <a href="http://creativecommons.org/licenses/by/3.0/" 			    title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a></div>

 # version-log

+ 01/27/2019: Released the version 1.0.1
+    > Removed unused lines;
+    > Updated all the project files to use OOP;
+    > Replaced the run.py file to pitchula.py to test the project;
+    > Use the Reader class on reader.py file to use the project functions inside of your own project;

  12/23/2018: Released the version 1.0.0

 #